Courtesy of Rhianon James Trowell.

 Richard spoke about his own voice in connection with Wales...

-To hear his voice in action, listen to the Richard Burton Poetry Collection playlist on Spotify...
+To hear his voice in action, listen to one of our specially curated Richard Burton playlists on Spotify…

 In 1951 Richard was cast in a series of Shakespeare’s plays at Stratford Memorial Theatre.
 It had been Philip Burton’s ambition to see Richard on stage there and he helped him to prepare his role of Prince Hal in Henry IV.
 This performance was the making of Richard Burton.